-This is an excerpt from Football Skills & Drills-2nd Edition by Thomas Bass.
+This is an excerpt from Football Skills & Drills-2nd Edition.

 All quarterbacks want to pass the ball.
 A quarterback's success as a passer depends a great deal on the amount of time that he devotes to learning the proper mechanics for throwing the ball.
 One of the most important ways for the quarterback to grow is to master the throwing techniques.